verghost/proxpop/README.md

 Each resource lines should have the following format TYPE:URL where TYPE is one of HTTP, SOCKS4, SOCKS5 (This is CASE SENSITIVE)
 As an example, see the defaults resource file:

-Each resource should return a list of proxy IPs and PORT in the IP:PORT formate, for example:
+Each resource should return a list of proxies in the IP:PORT format, for example:
 103.31.251.17:8080
 37.255.248.77:8080
 221.182.31.54:8080